Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Background and Motivation Example

 where $c$ is a preset adjustment parameter.
 Among them, $\hat{\mu}_i$ represents the currently known information, and $c \times \sqrt{\frac{2 \ln t}{n_i}}$ is the confidence upper limit (exploration value), which indicates the exploration of unknown information.

-In this paper, we model dynamic resource scheduling as a special MAB problem where arms are pulled multiple times within a single round.
-We also modify the UCB algorithm to adapt to the randomness of fuzzing.
+In this paper, we formulate dynamic resource scheduling as a special MAB problem where arms are pulled multiple times within a single round.
+We use the UCB algorithm to address this MAB problem and modify it to adapt to the randomness of fuzzing.
+In the UCB algorithm used by \toolName, the exploration value refers to the uncertainty term added to the reward.
+It quantifies the potential rewards of allocating resources to a fuzzer that has limited performance data.
+The exploration value favors fuzzers that have been allocated fewer resources.
+Based on these, this mechanism prioritizes high-performing base fuzzers while guaranteeing that under-utilized fuzzers are periodically re-evaluated as their uncertainty terms grow over time.